 The cost of groceries, eating and drinking out and other activities, are fairly consistent across Portugal with a few of the more touristic places slightly more expensive as you’d expect.

 The main difference maker in determining the cheapest cities to live in Portugal is the cost of renting accommodation.
-This is significantly higher in Lisbon than the rest of the country, although still very reasonable by the standards of a major European capital.
-You can find some exceptionally cheap apartments in some of the smaller towns and cities.
+This is significantly higher in Lisbon than the rest of the country and despite rising living costs, you can still find some exceptionally cheap apartments in some of the smaller towns and cities.

-As you can see from the table above, if cutting costs and saving money is your main priority, then Leiria, Aveiro and Portimao are among your best options.
-These are three cities located in different parts of the country and if you’re willing to live somewhere even smaller, you can find even cheaper places to live in Portugal, in just about any part of the country.
+As you can see from the table, if cutting costs and saving money is your main priority, then Coimbra, Aveiro and Portimao are among your best options.
+You can still find great value in the Algarve region and if you’re willing to live in smaller towns and villages, you can find even cheaper places to live in Portugal than the cities featured above.

 What I found when looking for an apartment in mid 2021 was money hungry landlords asking for a years rent in advance.
 This was regardless of proof of income and even bank statements to back it up!
 I found this to be the case in all major urban areas from Lagos to Braga.
 I dealt with the mainstream estate agents such as Remax.